MatheusKS95/MatheusKS95/README.md

 I'm a freelance programmer.
 I use GitHub (and Bitbucket) to host my own projects.
 I'm currently working in a videogame of my own, using Godot.
 I'm also working with helper libraries for video game development and a graphics library on top of Vulkan.
 Most of my code is written in C, but I know other languages as well (languages I have done more than 1000 lines of code: C, Java, C#, Lua, JavaScript).

 #### I'm learning 🌱
-Currently I'm learning OpenGL and Vulkan in order to work on my games and to improving my C and GLSL knowledge.
-I'm also learning new libraries and using them to work with my tools.
+Currently I'm learning OpenGL, Vulkan and WebGPU (native) in order to work on my games and to improving my C and shading knowledge.
+I'm also learning new libraries (and creating them) and using them to work with my tools.

 #### Portfolio 🧲
 You can see my portfolio [here][portfolio].
+It's WIP however and needs improvements.

 #### Note
 All my publicly available repositories are my own personal projects.
 No work-related code is available here (due to NDAs and trade secrets).